-This Level 2 Public Services study programme is designed for learners with mid-level GCSE grades (4-3) who did not achieve English and Maths at grade C or above.
+This Level 2 Public Services study programme is designed for students with mid-level GCSE grades (4-3) who did not achieve English and Maths at grade 4 or above.

-The study pathway will focus on the achievement and development of maths and English skills while covering concepts of leadership and security within the Public Services.
-This study programme has the option of a further year's study at this level to complete a Diploma in Public Services.
+Your study pathway will focus on the achievement and development of maths and English skills while covering concepts of leadership and security within the Public Services.
+This programme has the option of a further year's study at this level to ensure the achievement of GCSE English or Maths.

 Maths and English will be assessed through course work, controlled assessment and final exam.

 You are expected to purchase a uniform to wear at College and for practical sessions.
 Kit costs vary depending on the items purchased and the cost is non-refundable once the order has been placed.
 You are also asked to contribute towards the end-of-year celebration event and our extensive trips and guest speakers list.
 Total costs are approximately £100.

 Your College kit should be worn at all times when on site, so too should your ID card.

 There may be additional events during the year to which you may be expected to contribute.

 Financial assistance is available, depending on your circumstances.
 The College offers residential accommodation for students who may live out of the region.

 Viewers of Channel Four’s British Army Girls may well remember former recruit Krystal Treadwell.